-In this eight-week course, learn the building blocks of great poetry.
+In this six-week course, learn the building blocks of great poetry.

 Each week, we will complete a writing exercise, which is designed to be generative.
 I will also be hosting an informal workshop every week, through which you will be able to gather feedback on your poems.
 By the end of this course, I hope you will have experimented with a variety of modes, forms and approaches to writing poetry.

 This course is ideal for beginning poets who want to develop their appreciation of poetry and try their hand at their first poems in a supportive environment.
 No prior experience is necessary, but do come prepared to discuss the readings, share your own writing, try new ways of writing, and provide feedback to your peers.

 Learning & Writing Objectives